LipKernel: Lipschitz-Bounded Convolutional Neural Networks via Dissipative Layers: Synthesis of Dissipative Layers

 \section{Synthesis of Dissipative Layers}

-In the previous section, we revisited LMIs, derived in \cite{pauli2024lipschitz} for Lipschitz constant estimation for NNs, which we use to characterize robust NNs that satisfy \eqref{eq:lipschitz} or \eqref{eq:lipschitz_2}.
+In the previous section, we revisited LMIs, derived in \citep{pauli2024lipschitz} for Lipschitz constant estimation for NNs, which we use to characterize robust NNs that satisfy \eqref{eq:lipschitz} or \eqref{eq:lipschitz_2}.
 This work is devoted to the synthesis of such Lipschitz-bounded NNs.
-To this end, in this section, we derive layer-wise parameterizations for $\theta_k$ that render the layer-wise LMIs $\calG_k(X_k,X_{k-1},\nu_k)\succeq 0$, $k=1,\dots,l$ feasible by design.
+To this end, in this section, we derive layer-wise parameterizations for $\theta_k$ that render the layer-wise LMIs $\calG_k(X_k,X_{k-1},\nu_k)\succeq 0$, $k=1,\dots,l$ feasible by design, addressing Problem~\ref{problem1}.
 For our parameterization the Lipschitz bound $\rho$ or, respectively, the matrices $Q$, $R$ are hyperparameters that can be chosen by the user.
 Low Lipschitz bounds $\rho$ lead to high robustness, yet compromise the expressivity of the NN, as we will observe in Subsection~\ref{sec:exp_comparison}.
+Inserting the parameterizations $\phi\mapsto\theta$ presented in this section into \eqref{eq:opt_con} yields \eqref{eq:opt}, which can be conveniently solved using first-order solvers.

-After introducing the Cayley transform in Subsection~\ref{sec:Cayley}, we discuss the parameterization of fully-connected layers and convolutional layers in Subsections~\ref{sec:parameterization_FC} and \ref{sec:parameterization_conv}, respectively, based on the Cayley transform and a solution of the 1-D and 2-D Lyapunov equation.
+After introducing the Cayley transform in Subsection~\ref{sec:Cayley}, we discuss the parameterization of fully connected layers and convolutional layers in Subsections~\ref{sec:parameterization_FC} and \ref{sec:parameterization_conv}, respectively, based on the Cayley transform and a solution to the 1-D and 2-D Lyapunov equations.
 To improve readability, we drop the layer index $k$ in this section.
 If we refer to a variable of the previous layer, we denote it by the subscript ``$-$''.